aphiria/aphiria/README.md

 };
 ```

 Your command handler can either be a `Closure` that takes the input and output as parameters, or it can implement `ICommandHandler`, which has a single method `handle()` that accepts the same parameters.
+If you pass in a `Closure`, it will be wrapped in a `ClosureCommandHandler`.
 The following properties are available to you in `CommandInput`:

 ```php
 $input->arguments['argName']; // The value of 'argName'